TazeemKhan-dev/DSA-Notes/Merged-Files/11-BinarySearch.md

 - Because at that moment:
 - You have EXACTLY ONE candidate
 - That candidate is guaranteed to be the correct answer
-- You DONâ€™T need to check it manually
+- You DON’T need to check it manually

 **Java Code:**
 ```java